 This immigration category provides individuals with freedom to undertake any business activity without seeking formal approval from the Home Office.
-To qualify for entry clearance, the investor must show access to a minimum of £2 million.
-The funds must be invested in specified UK investments which can include government bonds, or share capital or loan capital in one or more active and trading UK private or listed companies, but not companies which are mainly engaged in property management and/or development.
-As such, the investor can invest (if he or she so chooses) in the business they establish in the UK.
+In their initial application, the investor must show access to a minimum of £2 million.
+The funds must be invested in specified UK investments which can include UK government-funded pooled investment vehicles or share capital or loan capital in one or more active and trading UK private or listed companies, but not companies which are mainly engaged in property management and/ or development.
+The investor can choose to invest in the business they establish in the UK.
+The investments must be maintained throughout the individual's stay in the category.
+Settlement is available after five years if £2 million is invested, or after three or two years for an investment of £5 million or £10 million respectively.